 I worried that I’d be one of those late-twenties first-time moms whose career got tanked for having a kid.

-I worried that I’d accidentally hurt my hypothetical children and that they’d hate me.
+What if I accidentally hurt my hypothetical children and they hate me?

 I worried, I worried, I worried.